History of religion in China: People's Republic of China

-The People's Republic of China, proclaimed in 1949 under the leadership of Mao Zedong, established a policy of state atheism.
+The People's Republic of China, proclaimed in 1949 by Mao Zedong, established a policy of state atheism.
 Initially, the new government did not suppress religious practice, but, like its dynastic ancestors, viewed popular religious movements, especially in the countryside, as possibly seditious.
 The government condemned religious organisations, labelling them as "superstitious".
 Religions deemed "appropriate" and given freedom were those that entailed the ancestral tradition of consolidated state rule.
 In addition, Marxism viewed many forms of religion as inherently feudal.

-The Three-Self Patriotic Movement institutionalised Protestant churches in official organisations that renounced foreign funding and foreign control as imperialist.
+Consistent with the Chinese Communist Party (CCP)'s united front strategy, in the 1950s the PRC sought to maintain social stability and political support by recognising five religions as legitimate: Buddhism, Daoism, Protestantism, Catholicism, and Islam.
+By 1954, Three-Self Patriotic Movement institutionalised Protestant churches in official organisations that renounced foreign funding and foreign control as imperialist.
 Chinese Catholics resisted the new government's move towards state control and independence from the Vatican.

+The losses during the Great Chinese Famine contributed to large-scale increases in religious practices at the turn of the 1960s.

 The Cultural Revolution (1966–1976) involved systematic efforts to destroy religion.
+Religious activities were suspended, religious sites ransacked or converted to secular use, and the state bodies dealing with religious policy were disbanded.

 The policy relaxed in the late 1970s.
-Since 1978, the Constitution of the People's Republic of China guarantees freedom of religion.
+Since 1978, the Constitution of China guarantees freedom of religion.
 Article 36 states:

 Citizens of the People's Republic of China enjoy freedom of religious belief.
 No state organ, public organization or individual may compel citizens to believe in, or not to believe in, any religion; nor may they discriminate against citizens who believe in, or do not believe in, any religion.
 The state protects normal religious activities.
 No one may make use of religion to engage in activities that disrupt public order, impair the health of citizens or interfere with the educational system of the state.
 Religious bodies and religious affairs are not subject to any foreign domination.

+One consequence of the Cultural Revolution's suppression of religion was that the institutional advantages of historically deep-seated religions like Buddhism and folk religion had been decreased.
+In the relaxed religious environment after 1978, it was therefore easier for newer religions like Protestantism to increase their adherents.

 In 1980, the CCP Central Committee approved a request by the United Front Work Department to create a national conference for religious groups.
 The participating religious groups were the Chinese Catholic Patriotic Association, the Islamic Association of China, the Chinese Taoist Association, the Three-Self Patriotic Movement, and the Buddhist Association of China.